TheJJ/ceph-cheatsheet/README.md

 ```

 ```
-# set device class to hdd, ssd or nvme
+# set device class to some identifier (builtin are hdd, ssd or nvme)
 ceph osd crush set-device-class nvme osd.$osdid
 ```